Réseau Ferroviaire Rapide: Line A

-Line A is the oldest and longest line of the network, running on a north–south axis from Tunis Central station to Erriadh over a distance of 25 kilometres and 18 stations.
-Opened in 2012, the line is also currently the only metre gauge line of the RFR network, running on the SNCFT's southern mainline network.
+Line A is the oldest and longest line of the network, running on a north–south axis from Tunis Central station to Erriadh over a distance of 25 km and serving 18 stations.
+Opened on April 6, 2012, the line is also currently the only metre gauge line of the RFR network, running on the SNCFT's southern mainline network.